BooleanCube/GolemCube/README.md

 ----

 Hosted by bool#4690 <br>
-Thanks to [Zone-Infinity](https://github.com/Zone-Infinity) for the help with the development!
+Thanks to [Zone-Infinity](https://github.com/Zone-Infinity) and [V Play Games](https://github.com/V-Play-Games) for the help with the development!